Zack Lischer-Katz, PhD / Visual Information

 This last site, which animates global cases over time, demonstrates how interconnected our world is and how this makes it impossible to ignore what’s happening on the other side of the earth.
 It shows the cost of uncoordinated action and poor planning in the face of impending pandemic and how quickly disease can spread across a continent.
 Current efforts will slow down the spread significantly, but for areas that are already highly infected (Washington, New York, etc.) the spread will exhibit exponential growth for a number days, as testing catches up with cases and delayed symptoms of infection begin to manifest.

-March 16, 2020 / ZLK / Comments Off
+March 16, 2020 / ZLK / Comments Off on Essential Data Visualizations of Coronavirus Outbreak

 Categories: Data Visualization